Drock54651/Map-Viewer/README.md

 # Map-Viewer
-Uses Tkinter as a GUI framework and the tkintermapview library for map data
+Uses Tkinter as a GUI framework and the tkintermapview library for map data.